douglashill/KeyboardKit/README.md

 The public API is currently kept minimal.
 Exposing more API without first understanding use-cases would increase the chances of having to make breaking API changes.
 If there is something you’d like to be able to customise in KeyboardKit, please [open an issue](https://github.com/douglashill/KeyboardKit/issues) to discuss.

-KeyboardKit does not have many automated tests.
-This is a deliberate choice coming from considering where time spent on the project is most valuable.
-If functionality starts breaking then automated tests must be added, but until that point is hit I think time is better invested elsewhere.
+KeyboardKit does not have many automated tests yet.
+This is a deliberate choice to invest time on the project where it is most valuable.
+If functionality is ever reported to be breaking then automated tests should be added at that point.

 ## Credits